dyonende/Scratch-comment-scraper/README.md

 # Scratch Scraper

-**This repository hosts all the code that was used for *Scraping Scratch: A Dataset of Comments and their Sentiment (2020)* by Dyon van der Ende.**
+**This repository hosts all the code that was used for the bachelor's thesis *Scraping Scratch: A Dataset of Comments and their Sentiment (2020)* by Dyon van der Ende.**

 The goal of this research was to create a dataset that contains Scratch comments labelled with sentiment.
 The data can be found here: